 The Gala committee has started preparations for our annual event celebrating you!
-Every year Chamber members come together to celebrate the year with great food, live entertainment, and award presentations at our Chairman’s Gala.
-This year’s Gala theme, Diamonds and Denim, will be held at the Junior League of Houston.
-The event space is guaranteed [...]
+Every year Chamber members come together to celebrate the year with great food, live entertainment, and a fun evening at our Chairman’s Gala.
+This year’s Gala theme, Diamonds and Denim, will be held at the Junior League of Houston on Friday, September 21. [...]

 The Chamber Education luncheon and scholarship award ceremony is coming up soon.
 Jim (Mattress Mack) McIngvale will be the featured speaker.
 Students who will be the recipients of scholarships and other students entering the military will be recognized.
 American Legion Post 360 Commander, Richard Voorhees will emphasize the importance of serving in the military.